-As I often note in my profiles my brother, Aaron, had a big influence on the music I listened to growing up.
-He brought a lot of different and less known music home during his university years collected from friends, which I would explore his records and tapes every day after school.
-One band I discovered on his tapes and eventually from the one album he owned, was the band Punishment of Luxury (introduced to him by Stephen Scott, a high school friend of my brother’s who became a DJ at some of Toronto’s best-known alternative dance clubs in the ‘80s and ‘90s, and then became a music video, film, and TV director/producer.
+My brother, Aaron, had a big influence on the music I listened to growing up.
+He brought home a lot of different and less-known music during his university years that he collected from friends.
+I would explore his records and tapes every day after school.
+One band I discovered in his collection was the band, Punishment of Luxury.
+They were introduced to him by Stephen Scott, a high school friend of my brother’s who became a DJ at some of Toronto’s best-known alternative dance clubs in the ‘80s and ‘90s, and then became a music video, film, and TV director/producer.
 I taped the copy of the album, Laughing Academy, from my brother’s collection and listened to it repeatedly in my Walkman to and from school during my grade eight year.
 I also gave Aaron the album/EP, 7, as a birthday gift.
-These would be the only two releases issued by the band from Newcastle, England, which while taken up by a small fanbase would generally be overlooked by most music fans.
+These would be the only two releases issued by the band from Newcastle, England that, while taken up by a small fanbase, would generally be overlooked by most music fans.
 Until I requested them on radio in recent years, I have never heard them played anywhere other than on my stereo.

-Also known as ‘Punilux’ the band would straddle the line between novelty and serious punk band.
-Their penchant for masks, strange and humourous lyrics and themes, and music that would alternate between whimsical turns and straight-ahead, meaty punk-power chords would invite dismissive critics (Mojo magazine put Laughing Academy in their Hall of Shame as one of the one hundred worst albums of all time) and fans alike.
-I think punk fans didn't like the distortion of the sound and especially the mix with Prog Rock.
-My view is this was a band of unique perspective and talent, whose distinct sound was a thrilling and different contribution to an explosive era of music.
-They provided some of the most intriguing and enjoyable songs of their era.
+Also known as ‘Punilux’, the band would straddle the line between novelty and serious punk band.
+Their penchant for costumes, strange and humourous lyrics and themes, and music that would alternate between whimsical turns and straight-ahead, meaty power-punk chords would invite dismissive critics and fans alike.
+Mojo magazine put Laughing Academy in their Hall of Shame as one of the one hundred worst albums of all time.
+My view was of a band of unique perspective and talent whose distinct sound was a thrilling and different contribution to an explosive era of music.
+They provided some of the most intriguing and enjoyable songs of the post-punk period.

 For many years I believed I was one of the only people in the world that knew of this band, and through that felt a special, personal relationship to their music.
-The arrival of the internet of course revealed the broader awareness of the band, though mostly focused, naturally, in their native England.
+The arrival of the internet revealed a broader awareness of the band, though mostly focused, naturally, in their native England.
 They may have been overlooked, but in my mind are certainly not forgotten.

 Note: at the time of making the playlist, the album ‘7’ on both Google Play and Spotify has issues with alignment of track names to songs.
 “The Bird and the Elephant” is listed on Spotify but is actually a repeat of the first song, “Funghi.”
-So it has been replaced in the Spotify playlist with “Golden Corsets.”
-“Tria-Dance” cannot be found on YouTube, so has similarly been swapped.
+It has been replaced in the Spotify playlist with “Golden Corsets.”
+“Tria-Dance” cannot be found on YouTube, so the same swap has been made.

 These are the inside gate-fold picture from Laughing Academy and the back of 7, showing some of the bizarre elements of their imagery and album artwork.